What is a frenulum?

-Frenulum tears, or a torn frenulum, can manifest during sexual intercourse, especially during vigorous sexual activity, such as rough sex.
+Frenulum tears, or a torn frenulum, can manifest during sexual intercourse, especially during vigorous sexual activity.
 Culprits might include wearing tight pants or engaging in vigorous masturbation.
 Those with a short frenulum often find themselves at elevated risk.

 Indeed, when the penis, especially the frenulum, undergoes a tear, the individual may experience varying degrees of pain.
 This can range from a subtle aching pain to intense pain, which can be especially distressing given the incredibly sensitive nature of the area.